Joymoti Konwari

-Joymoti Konwari was the wife of Ahom prince Gadapani (later Supatphaa).
+Joymoti Konwari (Note: জয়মতী কুঁৱৰী, Joymoti Kũwori, /as/.) (জয়মতী কুঁৱৰী, Joymoti Kũwori, /as/) was the wife of Ahom prince Gadapani (later Supatphaa).
 She died at the hands of the royalists under Sulikphaa Loraa Roja without disclosing her exiled husband Gadapani's whereabouts in the Naga Hills, thereby enabling her husband to rise in revolt and assume kingship.

 Biography

 Joymoti was born in the middle of the 17th-century in Maduri to Laithepena Borgohain and Chandradaru.
 She was married to Langi Gadapani Konwar, later an Ahom king, Supatphaa, who established the Tungkhungia line of kings.

-A few buranjis mention her but not as Joymati but only as a nameless Gadapani’s wife.
+A few buranjis mention her but not as Joymati but only as a nameless Gadapani's wife.
 Most of what is known about her life is obtained from the ballads and folklore popular among the people of Upper Assam and not on actual evidence.

 Legacy

 Since the early 20th-century literary figures such as Padmanath Gohain Baruah and Lakshminath Bezbaruah transformed the "ordinary story" of Joymati into a "fictional tale" of a female hero's moral victory against the male military might and as a representation of the Ahom glory.

 The story of Joymati attained a new fame when it was filmed in 1935 by Jyotiprasad Agarwala.